Toan-Nguyen26/GoogleWebsite/README.md

 # Note

-The app was canceled and stopped working due to VM on Google Cloud expired on October 2021.
+The app was canceled and stopped working due on October 2021.